freeCodeCamp/how-to-contribute-to-open-source/README.md

 This is a list of resources for people who are new to contributing to open source.

-If you find additional resources, please contribute a pull request.
+If you find additional resources, please contribute a pull request or if you don't find then leave.

 If you have questions or comments, please create an issue.